-Many "components" of the natural environment can be identified as "environmentally significant" such as stream corridors, floodplains, wetlands, high slopes or areas susceptible to erosion, areas with shallow depth to bedrock, kettles, and areas containing wet (hydric) soils.
+Many components of the natural environment can be identified as "environmentally sensitive" such as stream corridors, floodplains, wetlands, high slope or areas susceptible to erosion, shallow depth to groundwater, kettles, and areas containing wet (hydric) soils.
 Once an environmentally sensitive area is developed, it can very rarely revert back to its "natural" state.
-Alternatively, the conservation of these environmentally significant areas preserves and can even maintain or improve surface and groundwater quality, can reduce risks from flooding, protect wildlife and maintain the scenic landscape and rural character of the Town.
-Development is essentially irreversible and is accelerating in the Town of Janesville, Rock County and nationally.
-This means that landowners, citizens, and politicians are the last line of defense to protect areas of environmental sensitivity and significance.
+Alternatively, the conservation of these environmentally sensitive or significant areas preserves and can even improve surface and groundwater quality, can reduce risks from flooding, protect wildlife and maintain the scenic landscape and rural character of the Town.
+Development within these areas is essentially irreversible and is accelerating in the Town of Harmony, Rock County and nationally.
+This means that the landowners, citizens, and politicians are the last line of defense to protect these areas of environmental sensitivity and significance.

-Rock County has analyzed and defined fourteen environmentally significant natural features that are identified for protection in its POROS (Parks, Outdoor Recreation and Open Space) Plan.
+Rock County has analyzed and defined fourteen environmentally sensitive natural components that are identified for protection in its Rock County, Wisconsin 2009-2014 Parks, Outdoor Recreation and Open Space Plan (POROS).
 These areas are termed "Environmentally Significant Open Space Areas" (ESOSAs).
-Included in the ESOSAs are features that must be protected and monitored according to state or federal mandate.
+Included in the ESOSAs are components that must be protected and monitored according to State or Federal mandate.
 Those regulations are administered by Rock County to the minimum standards currently required by law.
-Only those ESOSA features (indicated in bold lettering) that pertain to the Town will be described in the following sections in the order they are numbered below (see Map 2.5, next page).
-Environmental features presented in this Chapter that are present in the Town but that are not elements of ESOSAs, are indicated by plain text.
+Only those ESOSA features (indicated in bold lettering) that pertain to the Town will be described in the following pages in the order they are numbered below.
+Environmental features present in the Town that will be discussed in this Chapter but that are not elements of ESOSAs, are indicated by plain text.